The follow is a list of gaming platforms produced by Sega that don't have their own pages. These include:

 Internet Services:A variety of cable TV-based internet connections proliferated during the days of the Genesis and Saturn, and well into the life of the Sega Dreamcast.

-- Sega Channel: A joint venture with Time Warner Cable and Charter Communications' predecessor TCI, this service started in 1994 for English-speaking Genesis / Mega Drive owners and used an adapter in the cartridge slot rather than the rear expansion port used by MegaNet (most American and European redesigns of the console's exterior omitted said port but kept the circuit board connections).
+- Sega Channel: A joint venture with Time Warner Cable (since absorbed into Charter Communications) and Comcast predecessor TCI, this service started in 1994 for English-speaking Genesis / Mega Drive owners and used an adapter in the cartridge slot rather than the rear expansion port used by MegaNet (most American and European redesigns of the console's exterior omitted said port but kept the circuit board connections).
 Most famous for being the only way American Genesis owners got to play titles such as Mega Man: The Wily Wars, Golden Axe III, Pulseman and Alien Soldier.

 - Sega NetLink: An attempted online service for the Sega Saturn that failed due to high cost and lack of in-game support (only five games supported it, at least two of which are re-releases of games that originally preceded the NetLink, and all are uncommon at best and extremely rare at worst).
 Notable for allowing users to choose their ISP and being built on the XBAND modem technology that once governed third-party online play for the Genesis and Super NES.
 Also notable in that, unlike the Japanese equivalent that depended on now-defunct XBAND infrastructure, the NetLink uses a direct-dial system; if you can call someone on a home phone line, you can play with that someone to this very day.
 The Sega Pluto was to have been a Saturn model incorporating a NetLink modem; only two prototypes are known to exist.